 - Seasonal themes (with a Christian focus)

-Here are the Reflections due dates for the next four issues:
+Here are the Reflections due dates for the next two issues:

 Writers who contribute to a Reflections magazine issue are invited to submit an additional devotional or prayer, if they desire, for the Reflections blog to follow the magazine issue.
 (At this time, the blog is limited to devotionals and prayers.)
 Of course, contributing to the blog is optional for the writer, but available.
 The blog is meant to enhance the magazine, so the magazine issue will need to be filled before blog posts can be published.